-This is the website of Oleg Benesch, a Lecturer (Assistant Professor) in East Asian History at the University of York.
-His research focuses on the historical exchange and development of ideas and concepts across societies, with a focus on interactions between Japan, China, and the West.
-Benesch’s educational backgrounds in both history and philosophy inform his major research interests, as well as his interest in interdisciplinary work.
-His research tends to take a comparative approach, and his work examines themes including nationalism, identity, nostalgia, masculinity, memory, and authenticity.
+This is the website of Oleg Benesch, a Senior Lecturer (Associate Professor) in East Asian History in the Department of History at the University of York in the UK.
+My research interests lie at the intersection of intellectual, cultural, and social history.
+I am especially interested in the exchange and development of ideas and concepts across societies, with a focus on interactions between Japan, China, and the West.
+My educational backgrounds in both history and philosophy inform my interest in interdisciplinary work, and my research tends to take a comparative approach to themes including nationalism, memory, identity, gender, nostalgia, and authenticity.

 I am currently working on several ongoing projects related to the study of Japanese castles, transnational conceptions of martial identity, as well as new projects concerning conceptions of civil society and alternative education movements.
 I present my work in English, German, and Japanese.
 As an avid promoter of the study of East Asia, I am a co-founder and Deputy Director of the York Asia Research Network (YARN).